 FAIRFIELD BEACH, FAIRFIELD (4th CD) - An initial appraisal of storm damage reduction along the Fairfield Beach area has been initiated.
 Funding for the analysis was provided through the Disaster Relief Appropriations Act of 2013.
 The initial appraisal for Fairfield Beach was completed in 2014 and approved by North Atlantic Division in January 2015.
-We are currently working on signing a Feasibility Cost Sharing Agreement (FCSA).
+Although there is a chance that a separable and constructible project could be supported through the Section 103 process, the likelihood of doing so is relatively low, especially when considering the large-scale, comprehensive nature of the coastal storm risk problem in this area.
+A comprehensive solution would far exceed the federal expenditure limit of the program.
+Due to the study area overlap and more robust project potential of the ongoing New Haven/Fairfield County General Investigation, the problems identified in Fairfield are currently being investigated under that authority.
+Consequently a Feasibility Cost Sharing Agreement is not being pursued under Section 103 of the Continuing Authorities Program for this area at this time.